tjthejuggler/tail/wallpaper_slideshow/DOCUMENTATION.md

 5. **System tray icon not appearing**: Make sure PyQt5 is installed correctly:
    - Check if the tray application is running: `ps aux | grep wallpaper_tray.py`
    - Check the log file: `cat ~/.wallpaper_tray.log`

+6. **Tracking file issues**: If the wallpaper tracking system isn't working:
+   - Check if the tracking file exists: `cat ~/.current_wallpaper`
+   - Ensure the file has the correct permissions: `chmod 644 ~/.current_wallpaper`
+   - Try manually updating it: `python3 track_current_wallpaper.py /path/to/wallpaper.jpg`
+   - Check if the scripts have been updated to use the tracking system

 ### Checking Logs